by Jamie C. Williamson, PhD

 Divorcing couples do move through predictable and understandable stages of divorce, each associated with different practical concerns, emotions, and typical behavior patterns.

 But, divorce initiation often begins with a seemingly calm, barely detectable phase.
+You have to pay close attention or it will catch you by surprise.

 Most explanations of the phases of divorce ignore this all important first phase experienced by the person initiating the divorce.
 Instead, the typical list of divorce phases focuses on the emotional phases experienced by the person responding to their spouse’s request for a divorce.